Does your homeowners insurance go up after a claim?

 Why do insurance premiums go up after filing a claim?

 Homeowners insurance rates often increase after a claim because it leads your insurance company to believe that you are more likely to file another claim in the future.
 This is especially true for claims related to water damage, dog bites and theft.
-To compensate for another potential claim payout, the insurance company proactively raises your premium.
+To compensate for another potential claim payout, the property insurer proactively raises your premium.

 As mentioned, whether or not your insurance premium increases after a claim is situational.
 Certain types of claims affect insurance rates more than others.
 You should expect your rate to go up after a claim if you fall into any of the following categories: